-Baker’s yeast is the general term given to all forms of Saccharomyces cerevisiae used to make bread products.
-Baker’s yeast is available in several forms such as liquid, fresh (or cake), active dry, and instant.
+When making bread and certain baked goods, yeast acts as one of the leavening agents during the fermentation process.
+"Baker’s yeast" is the general term given to all forms of Saccharomyces cerevisiae used to make bread products.
+Baker’s yeast is available in several forms such as active dry, fresh (or cake), liquid, and instant.

 Fresh yeast should be proofed, or tested for potency, before each use.
 To proof yeast, dissolve in warm water and add a pinch of sugar.
-If the yeast does not begin to foam within 5-10 minutes, it is no longer active and should not be used.
+If the yeast does not begin to foam within 5 to 10 minutes, it is no longer active.

 This was the most popular form of yeast in the early 19th century, prior to the invention of compressed or cake yeast.
 Liquid yeast is basically a slurry of live yeast organisms, flour (or other carbohydrates), and water, similar to a sourdough or bread starter.
 As long as fresh carbohydrate is added on a regular basis, the organisms will continue to live and replicate.